-^{} The statutory guidance requires trustees to use an average of the last five years' transaction costs (insofar as they are able) when producing the illustrations.
-As we have data for the last three years only, the transaction costs used within these figures are three year averages.

-Projected growth rates, gross of costs and charges, for each investment option are in line with the 2021 Statutory Money Purchase Illustrations (SMPIs).
-The SMPI returns for the LifePath fund vintages are averages that reflect that the return of the fund will change over time as the underlying asset allocation changes.
+- The statutory guidance requires trustees to use an average of the last five years' transaction costs (insofar as they are able) when producing the illustrations.
+As we have data for the last four years only, the transaction costs used within these figures are four-year averages. - Projected growth rates, gross of costs and charges, for each investment option are in line with the 2022 Statutory Money Purchase Illustrations (SMPIs).